-- A case should be filed when: - the appropriate agencies are engaged with the family/individual and taking appropriate action; - II.
+- A case should be filed when: - I. the appropriate agencies are engaged with the family/individual and taking appropriate action; - II.
 The individual/family has been signposted to support; - III.
-The individual/family will not consent to referrals and its deemed they have capacity; - When it is determined that a case can be closed, a note should be logged detailing the reasoning for this and the outcomes achieved. - Case closures must be reviewed by the ASB and Vulnerability Team Leader or Community Safety Manager.
+The individual/family will not consent to referrals and its deemed they have capacity; - When it is determined that a case can be closed, a note should be logged detailing the reasoning for this and the outcomes achieved. - Case closures must be reviewed by the Safeguarding Team Lead or Community Safety Manager.
 A task must be raised for them to review and close the case.
-If it is the case that the ASB and Vulnerability Team Leader is the lead for a concern, the Community Safety Manager should review that case for closure. - Case closures must be completed within 2 weeks of being raised. - If the reviewing officer does not feel the case can be closed, this must be documented within the case notes and fedback to the case owner.
+If it is the case that the Safeguarding Team Lead is the lead for a concern, the Community Safety Manager should review that case for closure. - Case closures must be completed within 2 weeks of being raised.